 Weekly, each Research Stream meets to discuss its research; these are broad-ranging discussions led by faculty and instructors.
 These "team" meetings include lectures to provide the "big picture" and background, troubleshoot problems, and learn how to design experiments, analyze data and present results to others.
 FRI students learn how to talk about their research, collaborate and identify their next steps in research.
 Students finish the three-semester program with a public poster session displaying their results.

-Smart Energy (Chemistry & Physics)
+Smart Energy (Chemistry-Physics)

+Focus on molecular targets for treatment and delivery.
 The Biomedical Chemistry research stream will focus on studies of the structure and

 function of select biological macromolecules, in particular proteins, which are important